StefTN/cldemo-vagrant_quagga/README.md

 To create your own arbitrary topology, edit the file `topology.dot` and add the devices or cables you need and run [topology_converter.py](https://github.com/CumulusNetworks/topology_converter/blob/master/topology_converter.py) in this directory.
+This will create a new Vagrantfile for you, which is preferred to editing the Vagrantfile manually.
 For more details on how to make customized topologies, read that project's [documentation](https://github.com/CumulusNetworks/topology_converter/tree/master/documentation).

 ![Cumulus icon](http://cumulusnetworks.com/static/cumulus/img/logo_2014.png)